ISA (NZ) 550

 Identification of Previously Unidentified or Undisclosed Related Parties or Significant Related Party Transactions

-21. If the auditor identifies arrangements or information that suggests the existence of related party relationships or transactions that management has not previously identified or
+21. If the auditor identifies arrangements or information that suggests the existence of related party relationships or transactions that management has not previously identified or disclosed to the auditor, the auditor shall determine whether the underlying circumstances confirm the existence of those relationships or transactions.

 22. If the auditor identifies related parties or significant related party transactions that management has not previously identified or disclosed to the auditor, the auditor shall: